this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

 These physiological risks poses a danger to not only individual firefighters, but the entire team; akin to a casualty during wartime.

-The SCDF utilises an outdated 'staging' practice - a rotation system that manually tracks time spent by firefighters in 'hot-zones' during training and operations.
+At the same time, SCDF utilises an outdated 'staging' practice - a rotation system that manually tracks time spent by firefighters in 'hot-zones' during training and operations.
 This practice ensures integrity of PPE (Personal Protective Equipment) and personnel physiological status are constantly upkept to minimise physiological stresses and risks.

 However, the manual nature of this practice leads to extra manpower demands, and a potential for human error in accurately determining a firefighter's physiological state.
 With LIFEWATCH, we've developed a prototype platform that uses IoT and Arduino software to measure both external and internal factors.
 These factors include the humidity and temperature of the suit and the environment, as well as the heart rate of the firefighter.
 This data is then used by a machine learning algorithm to predict the current physical condition of the firefighter and the need to withdraw the firefighter from the scene, all automated, no human error.